BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Multi-Win Bonus

-MutliWin Bonus is awarded when the player wins on Multiple entries.
+Mutli-Win Bonus is awarded when the player wins on Multiple entries.

 This is designed to encourage players to have multiple entries in each game.